How to get touch with us over the festive period

 Just because you have agreed, don’t assume the judge will too

 The court is not there to act as a rubber stamp.
-Rather, the judge who considers your consent order has a duty to scrutinise the agreement.
+Rather, the judge who considers your consent order has to scrutinise the agreement.
 Occasionally, the judge may raise queries on the paperwork filed.
 The judge will only grant the order if he or she is satisfied that it represents a fair outcome for the parties.
 The judge reaches his or her decision based on the information provided in the supplemental documentation filed with the consent order.

 Make sure the order is properly drafted